dribnet/purvs/README.md

 ## PS1 MDDN 242 2017

-### Start of Sand Clock
+### Sand Clock

-Today I start to code my clock.
-I take the advice from my tutor that use 'masks' to do my containers.
-So far I already finish all the bases of containers.
-In next step, I will code triangles in different locations with the same colour of background so that the containers will looks like in a thin hexagons.
+So far I nearly finish my clock.
+I have not do the triangle masks yet but now the clock is readable.
+I code each hour and minute but now the shift form one number to another is not so smooth.
+I plan to do some effects such as fade-in or fade-out between the shift.
+I use the pink coulurs now but I may change them in the future.
+Also I plan change colours when the time past.